nate123456/playerbot-lua/docs/api/index.md

 end
 ```

-It should be noted that the result of actions is not guaranteed to be present in the game state data after an action is performed.
-It is therefore recommended to check for proper results in the next tick when appropriate.
-The only exception to this is when an action returns a result.
+It should be noted that the results of actions are not guaranteed to be immediately present in the game state data after an action is performed.

 ## Libraries